emily0707/Content-Based-Image-Retrieval-System-/README.md

 # 3. Challege encountered
 ### 1. How to improve precision?
 The challege part of this project is how to get a higher precision since the precsion was only 60% using color histogram comparision methods.
-Solution: Implement a feature called user feedback, and improved prcision from 60% to 70%.
+** Solution : Implement a feature called user feedback, and improved prcision from 60% to 70%. **
+// to be contiune, how to calcalute user feedback........
+### 2. How to improve performance?
+Becasue color histograms comparation methods invovles a lot of calculation.
+Becuase before providing users the query results, first the program has to generate intensity, color-code, hybird data and serach result indexes for each picture.
+It takes 5-10 minutes to run the calculation.
+Which is not user-friendly.
+**Solution: add a preprocess feature enables users get query results immediately.  ** I preprocessed impages in the database.
+So for existing pictures in the database, after choosing a query image, users can get results immediatly.
+If a user udpates images in the database, then she can click "preprocess" button to recalculation before start a query.

 # How to run your program:Option
 1: Download and click the executable “CBIR.jar”Option